pola-rs/polars/py-polars/docs/source/reference/selectors.rst

 ---------

 * Selectors are available as functions imported from ``polars.selectors``
-* It is recommended to import the module as ``s`` and use from there.
+* Typical usage is to import the module as ``cs`` and employ selectors from there.

   .. code-block:: python

-      import polars.selectors as s
+      import polars.selectors as cs
       import polars as pl

       df = pl.DataFrame(